 NOTE: We just decided we will meet to racewalk EVERY Saturday at 9 am at Green Lake, next to the community center building, where we meet for the Second Saturday races.
 We hope to get a decent turnout so people can pair up for similar paces, and on good weather days, some might want to do faster workouts.

 Our "Ask me about racewalking" hats are still available and great to wear during our winter season.
 These are for our active walkers and were paid for out of leftover Pacific Pacer funds to help promote racewalking.
-I'll have these at our SSR races or if you want one at another time, contact me and I'll mail one out or hook up to deliver one.

 Here is the starting line at the Regional Hour walk in Banks, Oregon, on Oct 21st, 2012.
 45 degrees at the start so we are bundled up.

 Club Northwest Racewalking

 We are integrated into Club Northwest and race under their banner.
 They are club number 36-0116 for your USATF registrations.